 A mailer's keyline or comparable information may not be placed on the same line as the OEL or on the line above the OEL.
-A keyline used on valid ACS mailpieces is subject also to 7.2.4, No ACS Code in OEL.
+A keyline used on valid ACS mailpieces is subject also to 7.2.4.

 7.1.4 Firm Bundles